realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

     - ```Kotlin
       fun randomInt(max: Int) = (0..max).random()

-      fun Array<Int>.binarySearch(value: Int): Int {
+      // Algorithm: Binary Search
       // Perform binary search a sorted array - O(log n)
-          // Returns the index of the value in the array, or -1 if the value is not found. var low = 0
+      // Returns the index of the value in the array, or -1 if the value is not found. fun Array<Int>.binarySearch(value: Int): Int {
+          var low = 0
           var high = size - 1
           while (low <= high) {